buildwithgrove/docs/docs/guides/getting-started/quickstart.md

 ### Smart Contract Developers

-If you're a smart contract developer needing access to live chains in your development environment, a collection of examples of how to leverage your Portal endpoint can be found under `Smart Contract Environments`.
+If you're a smart contract developer needing access to live chains in your development environment, a collection of examples of how to leverage your endpoint can be found under `Smart Contract Environments`.

 &rarr; [Solidity & Vyper – Apeworx](/guides/smart-contract-environments/apeworx)